 CRNC SHAREHOLDER ALERT: Jakubowitz Law Reminds Cerence Inc. Shareholders of a Lead Plaintiff Deadline of April 26, 2022

-NEW YORK, March 25, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Cerence Inc. (NASDAQ: CRNC).
+NEW YORK, April 1, 2022 /PRNewswire/ --Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Cerence Inc. (NASDAQ: CRNC).

 To receive updates on the lawsuit, fill out the form: